pollination/pollination-docs/rhino-plugin/pollination-commands/po_adddoors.md

----
-description: Add planar door surfaces to selected rooms or orhpaned faces.
-For adding an orphaned door, press ENTER to skip selecting the host objects.
-Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted door object or orphaned door.
----

 # PO_AddDoors

 Add planar door surfaces to selected rooms or orhpaned faces.
 For adding an orphaned door, press ENTER to skip selecting the host objects.
 Use &quot;Pollination&quot; command to open Room Manager or Orphaned Object Manager to check and edit each hosted door object or orphaned door.